 As amazing as my husband is, I’m still waiting for Happily Ever After to kick in….
 Somewhere along the way, I assumed the not-so-bright belief that upon meeting my magic man, all pain would suddenly disappear like a rabbit from a hat (which it did, for the first year and a half).

-The naïve notions I eagerly adopted from fairytales regarding romantic love, and to which I still cling tightly despite my being more than matured, are a bit bewildering considering the relationships I observed as a child seemed to bring more suffering than eternal bliss.
+These naïve notions, which I still cling tightly to, are a bit bewildering considering the relationships I observed as a child seemed to bring more suffering than eternal bliss.

 Sure my mom and dad loved each other…